cesarferreira/drone/README.md

 ### Summary

-- :zap: Blazing fast add of libraries
+- :zap: Blazing fast way to add libraries
 - :tada: No need to search the web for `that` library
 - :rocket: Intuitive, easy-to-learn tool
 - :gem: Add multiple dependencies with a one liner
-- :tada: Automated dependency and package management
+- :v: Automated dependency and package management
 - :hammer: Automatic import custom urls (e.g. jitpack)

 ### What is it?

-Me, as an android developer was jealous of the nodejs community for their fast and reliable dependency managers, it's so easy to write `yarn add <library>` and the library is imported into the project...
+As an android developer I was jealous of the node.js community for their fast and reliable dependency managers, it's so easy to write `yarn add <library>` and a library is imported into the project...
 So I made `drone` for android!

 ## Install